How to Legally Decline a Tenant: Setting Tenant Criteria

 What should be included in your rental application denial letter?

-Regardless of the rental application denial letter you use, there are a few required pieces of information you must include according to the Fair Credit Reporting Act.
+Regardless of the rental application denial letter you use, there are a few required pieces of information you must include in it according to the Fair Credit Reporting Act.

 Requirements for rental application denial letters: